Conceptual structure and the growth of scientific knowledge

 Our findings also suggest that periphery concepts have a higher level of specificity when compared to core concepts.
 We compared core and periphery concepts in terms of the number of words, characters, and digits present in each concept.
 We expected that periphery concepts would have a higher level of specificity.
-As theorized by Lakatos (\citeyear{lakatos1978}), periphery concepts or auxiliary hypotheses are of higher specificity because they are used to empirically test the abstract/theoretical core.
-We found that periphery concepts on average contain a higher number of words than the core concepts and that core concepts had fewer characters than the periphery concepts.
-We found mixed results for the number of digits in the core concepts versus the periphery concepts: we did not see a significant difference between the core concepts and the periphery concepts for the physical sciences $(\text{Welch's t} = -0.39; p=0.70)$, whereas the number of digits was significantly higher for the core concepts (i.e., 0.05) than the periphery concepts for the social sciences (i.e., 0.02; $\text{Welch's t} = 14.55; p<0.001)$.
-In general, our findings suggest that periphery concepts involve a higher level of specificity when compared to the core concepts, as expressed by an increase in the number of words, characters, and digits.
-See Table~\ref{table:Mechanisms} for more information.
+As theorized by Lakatos (\citeyearpar{lakatos1978}), periphery concepts or auxiliary hypotheses are of higher specificity because they are used to empirically test the abstract/theoretical core.
+For the social sciences, we found that periphery concepts on average contain a higher number of words than the concepts $(\text{Welch's t} = -15.43; p<0.001)$ and that core concepts had fewer characters than periphery concepts $(\text{Welch's t} = -19.70; p<0.001)$.
+For the physical sciences, we found that periphery concepts on average contain a higher number of digits than core concepts $(\text{Welch's t} = -8.78; p<0.001)$ and that core concepts had fewer characters than periphery concepts $(\text{Welch's t} = -9.85; p<0.001)$.
+In general, our findings suggest that periphery concepts involve a higher level of specificity when compared to core concepts, as expressed by an increase in the number of words, characters, and digits.
+See Table~\ref{table:MechanismValidation} for more information.